gerritjandebruin/cooccurringNetwork/README.md

 same location at the same time are mapped.
 Hence a spatio-temporal network is obtained.

-This package make use of the
+This package makes use of the
 [NetworkX library](https://networkx.org/documentation/stable/).

 ## Installation